 We’re a wasteful nation, with householders throwing away around 7 million tonnes of food and drink a year – that’s 5kg per household, every week.
-We try to avoid unnecessary waste in the Good Food Test Kitchen – here’s how...
+We always try to avoid unnecessary waste in the Good Food Test Kitchen and here’s how we go about it...

 Stop wasting food